 John L. & Elizabeth T. Harnsberger Scholarship

-The Department's newest scholarship, the John L. & Elizabeth T. Harnsberger Scholarship will be awarded annually to undergraduate scholars to promote a diversity of perspectives, experiences, and ideas in the History Department.
+The John L. & Elizabeth T. Harnsberger Scholarship will be awarded annually to undergraduate scholars to promote a diversity of perspectives, experiences, and ideas in the History Department.
 History is the study of diverse societies, cultures, systems, and ideas across geographies and time.
 The Department of History prides itself on its commitment to diversity and on the fundamental premise that at its best historical inquiry requires a critical appreciation of diverse perspectives.